Refreshing Sandbox Accounts in NetSuite 2026.1

 Key Takeaways

-- Activation of the new sandbox must be done promptly to prevent loss of data changes made after the refresh request.
+• Activation of the new sandbox must be done promptly to prevent the loss of data changes made after the refresh request.

 Frequently Asked Questions (4)

-What happens to the existing data in the target sandbox during a refresh?
+Will existing data in the target sandbox be retained during the refresh process?

-Are users able to access the sandbox while a refresh is being prepared?
+Can users continue to work in a sandbox while a refresh is in progress?

 Was this article helpful?